itsnotthetim/FRA503-HW3-6523-6565/README.md

 From sum_reward graph.
 The algorithm that have the best performe is `Advantage Actor‑Critic (A2C)`

 ### **2.5 Why does `Advantage Actor‑Critic (A2C)` perform better than the others?**

+In video you will see `Advantage Actor‑Critic (A2C)` and `REINFORCE (Monte Carlo Policy Gradient)` it perform likely.
+I think the problem is that the rewards and de-rewards do not cover the location of the cart. but the reward in A2C it increase more and stable MC, I think if we can fix the ploblem that i told it can perform better.
+So the more advantage of A2C is

 1. **Combines Strengths of Value & Policy-Based Methods**